Two Seniors Swindled Out Of $400k In Gold

 Patel “pointed out that all the people he picked up gold from were Americans, and that everyone he delivered the gold to, were from India.”
 Patel claimed he thought this was “weird,” but whenever he asked about it, “Rocky” told him to “just focus on the job.”
 Patel claimed he did not know the gold “was obtained through fraudulent means.”

-A police examination of Patel’s phone revealed that he was allegedly involved in scamming another Floridian out of “cash and a large amount of gold ($242,000 worth).”
-That swindle, in neighboring St. Lucie County, is expected to result in additional charges against Patel.
+A police examination of Patel’s phone revealed that he was allegedly involved in scamming the Florida woman out of “cash and a large amount of gold ($242,000 worth).”
+That swindle, in St. Lucie County, is expected to result in additional charges against Patel.

-Facing three felony counts, Patel, locked up in the Martin County jail, made his initial appearance Friday in Circuit Court.
+Facing three felony counts, Patel, locked up in lieu of $75,000 bond at the Martin County jail, made his initial appearance Friday in Circuit Court.

 Police investigations into the gold bar scheme are continuing.
 (3 pages)